 The highest mud dam in the world is the Singda Dam.
 Singda, located 16 km from the capital city of Imphal, is located at a height of about meters above sea level.
 It is a popular picnic spot, with its scenic views, and relative calm.
 There is a health resort too close to the lake here which is ideal for rejuvenation and relaxation.

 When in Manipur, a visit to the capital city of Imphal is a must.
 Unlike other capital cities in the world, Imphal is relatively laid back.
 You will get plenty of time and space here to just throw your feet up and relax.
 While in Imphal, visit the ruins of Palace of Kangla, and the polo ground too.
 Polo grounds in Imphal are the oldest in the world, and a sight unto themselves.

 A highlight of Manipur is the Shri Govindajee Temple.
 Located in the city of Imphal, the architecture of the temple is pretty simple, but nevertheless deserves a visit.
 The temple is dedicated to Lord Krishna, and a visit to the temple is believed to solve all your worries and problems.

 32. Khwairamband Bazar

 You may have visited hundreds of market around the world, but this one is truly different than the rest of them.
 Located close to the city centre of Imphal, it is a woman-only market.
 You will see only women operating the shops here.
 You can shop for some excellent handloom products here, apart from small souvenirs and locally made arts and crafts.
-The market is also the best place to shop for some of the freshest produce of Manipur.
+The market is also the best place to shop for some of the freshest produce of Manip

 33. Hornbill Festival